FMS CLUBS HOMEPAGE

 Students must be in 7th or 8th grade to qualify.
 Qualifications include an overall 3.5 GPA with no discipline record.
 In addition to scholarship, students must also demonstrate character, leadership, service and citizenship attributes.
 If students have met the academic requirement and have no discipline record, the faculty then votes on membership.PEER HELPERS

 Sponsor: Mrs. Kathryn Doyle and Mrs. Chesley Bowling

 The Fairhope Middle Scholar’s Bowl Team competes in both Baldwin and Mobile Counties against other Middle Schools answering questions on all topics of knowledge.
 Students “audition” to join the team the second week of the school year by taking a test of trivia type questions.
 The 2010/2011 team earned the opportunity to compete at both the County and State level.
 The 2011/2012 team won first place at the University of South Alabama Super Tournament – competing against teams from Mobile, Baldwin and Escambia Counties.
 The team brought home three trophies, numerous medals, a $1000 check, and $100 for each team member.
 The 2013/2014 Scholar’s Bowl team won second place in the Baldwin County Middle School Tournament.
-The 2014/2015 Scholar's Bowl team won the County Championship!SCIENCE CLUB
+The 2014/2015 and 2016/2017 Scholar's Bowl teams won the County Championship!SCIENCE CLUB

 Sponsor: Mrs. Janice Kinard

 Science Club is open to all 7th and 8th graders in good standing (students with behavior issues need not apply!)
 The cost is $15 for the entire year.
 The club meets once a month during the school year.
 Listen for the announcements in September, and pick up an application.